So you’re looking for an income protection calculator are you?

 If your initial quote is too high, hit the back button and re-quote:

-This will reduce your quote to a more affordable level.
+Playing about with these numbers will bring your quote to a more reasonable level.

 Some income protection is better than no income protection.

-For ages, there were only two providers of income protection in Ireland: Friends First and Irish Life.
+For ages, Ireland only had two income protection providers: Friends First and Irish Life.

 Then came New Ireland, soon followed by Aviva.